Las Vegas shooting: Remembering the fallen

 Miller told the Orange County Register that Kimura had “the most infectious laugh and personality.”

-Kimura worked for the California Department of Tax and Fee Administration in Irvine, Calif.
+Kimura worked for the California Department of Tax and Fee Administration in Irvine.

 Carly Kreibaum

-Carly Kreibaum, 33, traveled to Las Vegas with friends from the small town of Southerland, Iowa.
+Carly Kreibaum, 33, traveled to Las Vegas with friends from the small town of Sutherland, Iowa.

 Along with her husband and two small children, Kreibaum lived on a farm outside of town, according to the Des Moines Register.